TroelsMortensen/RayTracing/README.md

 ## A functional approach
 I have been looking into functional programming (FP) recently, first in C#, and then F#.
 So I wanted to apply some of those ideas and principles.
-I am not all that interested in the immutable data part of FP, but I feel that an FP approach often makes your code simpler to read, and more "fluent".
+I am not necessarily all that interested in the immutable data part of FP, or monads, or all kinds of higher order functions, but I feel that an FP approach often makes your code simpler to read, and more "fluent".
 I do enjoy that.

 ## Functional Core / Mutable Shell
 This is an architectural approach, I can't find all that much concrete information about.
 It seems most of my books mention it one way or another, without specifying the name.\